charleslukes/user-admin-app/README.md

     })
 })
 ```
-Above tests to ensure the Database is available and also went futher to check for some values.&lt;/p&gt;
+Above tests to ensure the Database is available and also went futher to check for some values.

 ### Contributions
-&lt;p&gt;Contribution to this work will be highly appreciated check on the test cases and see how you can
+Contribution to this work will be highly appreciated check on the test cases and see how you can
-make things better or even include newer features.&lt;/p&gt;
+make things better or even include newer features.